 Pupils whose behaviour needs additional support may require a more targeted response.
-Staff will refer to the Cambridgeshire Therapeutic Thinking Graduated response (See Appendix B) and use the analysis and planning tools to create personal behaviour plan.
+Staff will use analysis and planning tools to create a personal behaviour plan.
 These are overseen by the Headteacher, Deputy Headteacher and SENDCO to ensure that they are reviewed and updated in order to reflect changes and progress.
-Learners who require a Therapeutic Plan or Risk Reduction Plan are those whose needs are exceptional and the usual everyday strategies are insufficient.
-This will include learners who may require some specific intervention to maintain their own and others' safety and to ensure learning takes place for all.
+Learners who require a Positive Behaviour Plan are those whose needs are exceptional and the usual everyday strategies are insufficient.
+This will include learners who may require some specific intervention and support to maintain their own and others' safety and to ensure learning takes place for all.